I'm a

 Stage 2

-The stage 4 works will cater for a population of up to 30,000 people and a maximum discharge volume limit of 36,200m³/day, and an average daily flow of 6,000m³.
+The stage 2 works will cater for a population of up to 30,000 people with an average dry weather flow of 6,000m³/day, and a peak wet weather limit of 36,200m³/day.

-These upgrade works will result in the current lagoon being replaced by concrete tanks known as activated sludge reactors, while the current filtration system will be replaced by new ultrafiltration and membrane bioreactors.
-This will allow for removal of 100% of suspended solids and most micro-organisms (bacteria, viruses etc.).
+These upgrade works will allow for removal of suspended solids and most micro-organisms (bacteria, viruses etc.).
 UV disinfection will be retained and expanded to provide an additional level of treatment.
 Water will still be discharged into the tributary of the Te Puru Stream via groundwater and an overland flow system.

 The long-term upgrades are population dependent and will only be implemented once the referenced population numbers are reached.